viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 [SmartNotes on Github][smartnotes-github]

 ## Description

-On top all notes are displayed.
-Once a note is highlighted, it can be copied with a button. <br />
+This app helps saving notes on your PC and access them quickly.
+In the top window all notes are displayed.
+You can choose and copy a note with the Copy button button. <br />
-The notes are sorted from most to least used, as seen in the picture above.
+The notes are sorted from most to least used (copied). <br />
+In the bottom window a new note can be added.

 ## Code examples